 Broadly defined, SAFe is a fundamental body of knowledge that combines Agile methodologies, lean principles, and systems thinking.
 Though it doesn't promise any ready-made solution for unique organizational challenges and issues, it does give your team a set of proven best practices to enhance project deliverable quality, boost team productivity, and promote employee engagement.

 What are the challenges of virtual PI planning?

-Do you know that the Agile manifesto expressly states that a face-to-face conversation is the most vital communication step within product development teams?
+Did you know that the Agile Manifesto expressly states that a face-to-face conversation is the most vital communication step within product development teams?

 Keeping remote teams engaged and participative is entirely possible.
 To eliminate distractions and increase focus, ensure that all team members have their cameras turned on and participate actively.

 Since PI planning sessions are quite long and focused on a narrow set of topics, they may become monotonous.
 Consider breaking the monotony of the session by allowing for five-minute breaks or having a virtual ice breaker session to keep it interesting and engaging.

 Establishing trust can be difficult

 Virtual meetings are great if you are familiar with your team.
 However, if you are meeting newer team members and working with them for the first time, introducing frequent ice breaker sessions and other forms of team collaboration can help build trust.